Charles C. Hughes Stadium

-Charles C. Hughes Stadium (commonly referred to as Hughes Stadium) is an outdoor stadium in the Western United States, located at Sacramento City College in Sacramento, California.
+Charles C. Hughes Stadium (commonly referred to as Hughes Stadium) is an outdoor stadium located at Sacramento City College in Sacramento, California.
 The stadium opened in 1928 and was initially known as "Sacramento Stadium" and "Sacramento College Stadium".
 It was renamed in November 1944 in honor of Charles Colfax Hughes, the first superintendent of the Sacramento City Unified School District, who died a month earlier.

-In 2012, the stadium underwent a major overhaul, installing an artificial turf field surface, a new track surface, and a major refurbishment of the facilities documented in this video.
-Its present seating capacity is 20,311.
+In 2012, the stadium underwent a major overhaul, installing an artificial turf field surface, a new track surface, and a major refurbishment of the facilities.
+The current seating capacity is 20,311.

 Location

 Hughes Stadium is located on the eastern portion of the Sacramento City College campus.
 The Union Pacific (ex Western Pacific) railroad tracks are to the east and Sutterville Road is to the south; its bridge over the tracks is visible from the western seats.
 The City College station of Sacramento Regional Transit District's Blue Line is to the northeast, and the stadium's parking lots are to the northwest and northeast.

 The football field has a near north–south alignment, but slightly northwest-southeast.
 The open end of the U-shaped grandstand is to the south, with the scoreboard.
 The elevation of the field is approximately 20 ft above sea level.